 Several formatting conventions have been used in the manual to aid the designer in locating information.
 When Exhibits are discussed in the text, the titles are highlighted, e.g., EXHIBIT 1.1.
-Individuals, sections, divisions, and other organizations with which interaction may be required appear in bold lettering, e.g., Roadway Design Standards, for example, with pertinent sections noted as appropriate.
+Individuals, sections, divisions, and other organizations with which interaction may be required appear in bold lettering, e.g., Roadway Design Division Engineer.
+References to material in other chapters of this manual are shown as: Chapter One: Roadway Design Standards, for example, with pertinent sections noted as appropriate.